-The purpose of this study is to determine the extent to which self-esteem and parental attitude perceptions of adolescents predict depression.
+Aim is to determine the extent to which self-esteem and parental attitude perceptions of adolescents predict depression.
 This is a quantitative research design and the relational screening model was conducted throughout the study.
-“Depression Scale”, “Parental Attitude Scale” and “Self-Esteem Scale” were utilized in the study.
-The study was conducted on a total of 526 students of whom 276 were female and 249 were male studying in 9 different secondary schools in Istanbul during the 2012-2013 academic period.
-Product-Moment Correlation Coefficient and Stepwise Regression Analysis was utilized in analyzing the data.
-According to the Product-Moment Correlation Coefficient analysis, a negative significant relationship was detected between depression and democratic attitude sub-dimension of parental attitudes; and a positive significant relationship was detected between depression and authoritarian attitude and protective/willing attitude.
-In addition, a negative significant relationship was detected between depression and self-esteem.
-Stepwise Regression analysis indicated that democratic attitude and self-esteem variables were significant in explaining depression.
+‘Depression Scale’, ‘Parental Attitude Scale’ and ‘Self-Esteem Scale’ were utilised in the study.
+The study was conducted on a total of 526 students of whom 276 were female and 249 were male studying in nine different secondary schools in Istanbul during the 2012–2013 academic period.
+Product-moment correlation coefficient and Stepwise regression analysis were utilised in analysing the data.
+According to the Product-moment correlation coefficient analysis, a negative significant relationship was detected between depression and democratic attitude sub-dimension of parental attitudes; and a positive significant relationship was detected between depression and authoritarian attitude and protective or willing attitude.
+Also, a negative significant relationship was detected between depression and self-esteem.
+Stepwise regression analysis indicated that democratic attitude and self-esteem variables were significant in explaining depression.

 Authors who publish with this journal agree to the following terms:

 - Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.

 - Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal's published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this journal.